sologubanastasia/C-OnlineMarathon-Sprint16-solohub/README.md

 # C-OnlineMarathon-Sprint16
 C# Online Marathon Sprint 16.
 EFC
-Your task is to create a database according to the schema:
+Your task is to create a database according to the schema and define all the CRUD operations over the data.

 ![DBschema](/images/1.PNG)